Christian was born in Savona, Italy in 1974 and started climbing when he was 12 years old, with the famous alpinist Fulvio Scotto.

 He was a member of the Italian national team and athlete of the “Fiamme Oro” (Golden Flame), (group belonging to the Police).
 Whilst in Italy he also acted as a coach of the national youth team of the Italian Federation

 A previous World Boulder Champion, European Boulder Champion and Italian National Champion in both Boulder and lead.
-He now lives in Squamish, Canada with his family and coaches both junior and adult competition climbers full time.
-He is also one of the Canadian National Team coaches.
+He now lives in Squamish, Canada with his family and is a professional Olympic, National Team and local team coach for both junior and adult competition climbers.

 Best competition results: